larseknu/AndroidProgrammering2018/README.md

 Examples for the course "Android-Programming" 2018 at Ostfold University College

 ## Lecture 04
-* Examples exists in Lecture 02 and 03
+* Examples exist in Lecture 02 and 03

 ## Lecture 03
 * Layouts